ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Disables the ``fuse_reduce`` pass.

 .. envvar:: MIGRAPHX_SPLIT_REDUCE_SIZE
-Set to the size of the reduction to do a split reduce.
-Set -1 to disable split reduce.
+Set to the minimum size of the reduction to do a split reduce.
+Overrides what is set in the backend.
+Set to -1 to disable split reduce completely.

 .. envvar:: MIGRAPHX_ENABLE_NHWC